jacksonrodri/vote_abroad/content/rls/mo.md

 ### Delivery Methods

-* Registration: email, fax, postal mail, or online~
+* Registration: email, fax, postal mail, or online~*
 * Ballot Request: email, fax, postal mail, or online~
 * Ballot Return: email, fax, postal mail, or online upload\~\~**

+~*NEW VOTER REGISTRATION DEADLINE!
+If active members of the armed forces, their dependents, and overseas voters missed the October 7th voter registration deadlines, they may vote a ballot for federal and statewide offices and issues by submitting a request by **October 30.**

-  ~ Online voter registration and ballot request system does not require state identification
+~Online voter registration and ballot request system does not require state identification

 \~\~Voters who are located in a "hostile fire area" may also return their ballots by email or fax

 **SPECIAL FOR THE NOVEMBER 3RD ELECTION!
 All overseas voters may return their ballots by email, fax or online as well as postal mail!